Miguel Chevalier: Digital arabesques

 Pixels Snow, Miguel Chevalier, 2010.
 Generative and interactive virtual reality artwork.
 Software: Cyrille Henry.

 Magic Carpets, Miguel Chevalier, 2014.
 Generative and interactive virtual reality artwork.
 Software: Cyrille Henry / Antoine Villeret.

 Digital Arabesques, Miguel Chevalier, 2014.
 Generative and interactive virtual reality artwork.
 Software: Cyrille Henry / Antoine Villeret.

 Inspired by the tales of the Thousand and One Nights, Miguel Chevalier developed a virtual language creating a world of colors and patterns, which would transform, as through a kaleidoscope, the universe into constellations.

 Starting from Islamic art, a mathematical art based on geometry, as well as mosaics, a decorative art where fragments of colored stones, enamels, or even ceramics put side by side form patterns or figures, the artist transforms the fragments into pixels to create computer-generated figures.
 This digital geometry, either composed of crystals, as with Pixels Snow, or of arabesques, as with Digital Arabesques, forms a world of moving shapes and colors, like a universe in creation.

 In many of his works, such as Magic Carpets, Miguel Chevalier integrates interactivity using sensors that engage the body physically and its mobility in space.
 The viewer is encouraged to move so that the work reacts according to its movements.
 The relationship with the image is therefore built with the idea of movement in order to explore all its potentialities and grasp its deeper meaning.
 With a gesture, the visitor causes a change in the work, he elicits or modifies a color, even if he cannot foresee and control all the reactions for which he is responsible.

-Virtual reality artworks, 3D printed or laser cut sculptures, robot drawings or laser paper cuts, by using digital tools and techniques, Miguel Chevalier multiplies these extraordinary crystalline fractal structured shapes.
+Virtual reality artworks, 3D printed or laser cut sculptures, robot drawings or laser paper cuts, by using digital tools and techniques, Miguel Chevalier multiplies these crystalline fractal structured shapes.